 Bicycles are the most popular means to get around in Denmark.
 Bike paths cut across the country, and all Danes are used to bikes as a means of transportation.
-You can rent a bicycle for a short stay in Denmark or buy a second hand bike.
-Major supermarkets offer new but cheap bikes from around DKK 1,500.
-You can also buy a second-hand bike at police auctions around the country.
-For the times and locations of the next auction, contact your local police station.
-During the summer, Viborg, Aarhus and Copenhagen provide city bikes parked in the city centre which you can use free of charge.
+You can rent a bicycle for a short stay in Denmark or buy a second hand bike on Facebook Marketplace or DBA.
+You can buy bikes in bikeshops, but you can also get new but cheap bikes in major supermarkets.

 DSB runs national train connections throughout the country with frequent services.